Why do we do annual performance evaluations at Wright State University?

 Do all employees, even new ones, need a performance appraisal completed?

-All employees (including all staff and all non-bargaining unit faculty) are expected to have a Formal Performance Evaluation Form completed.
-This is because a significant part of the process is forward-looking and sets goals and objectives for the next evaluation period.
-All employees with a hire date prior to April 1, 2016 will be included on the compliance reports that are sent by Human Resources to the Deans/VPs.
+All employees (including all staff and all non-bargaining unit faculty) are expected to have an annual Performance Evaluation Form completed.
+A significant part of the process is forward-looking and this communication engages them in the success of the university.
+All employees with a hire date prior to April 1 will be included on the compliance reports that are sent by Human Resources to the Deans/VPs.

 Do adjuncts/“part-time on-call”/part-time employees need an evaluation?